Wine tasting in Porto: where, when and how

 Given it’s intimate atmosphere, with candle lights and blues’ music, Capela Incomum is the perfect spot for a romantic date, and for those looking for a first wine tasting in Porto.

-This wine bar has a short – and a bit predictable – wine list, mostly focused on wines from the Douro Valley.
+This wine bar has a short – and a bit predictable – wine list, mostly focused on wines from the Douro valley.
 Here you can also find a few sparkling wines, green wines and also Port wine (even though from a single main stream brand – what a pity).
 To go along, you can pick some home made bruschettas, cheeses and sausages.

 Capela Incomum may not be the best spot for wine connaisseurs, but it’s still a great choice for a wonderful night in Porto.